marklogic/marklogic-docker/README.md

  * [Older Supported Tags](#Older-Supported-Tags)

 # Introduction
-This readme serves as a technical guide about MarkLogic Docker, MarkLogic docker images, how to use images to setup initialized/uninitialized MarkLogic server, how to use docker compose and docker swarm to setup single/multi node MarkLogic cluster, how to enable security using docker secrets, how to mount volumes for docker containers and clean up steps for MarkLogic docker containers and resources.
+This readme serves as a technical guide for using MarkLogic Docker and MarkLogic Docker images.
+These tasks arevcovered in this readme:
+- How to use images to setup initialized/uninitialized MarkLogic servers
+- How to use Docker compose and Docker swarm to setup single/multi node MarkLogic cluster
+- How to enable security using Docker secrets
+- How to mount volumes for Docker containers
+- How to clean up MarkLogic Docker containers and resources

 # Prerequisites